ainc/ainc-2018/_blog/introducing-the-fall-2021-fellowship-cohort.md

 - - -

-[Pav*r](https://getpavr.com/) - The path to productivity.
-Pav*r provides a way to create and produce insights & analytics from your calendar data.
+[Pavr](https://getpavr.com/) - The path to productivity.
+Pavr provides a way to create and produce insights & analytics from your calendar data.

 * Founders - [Jessica Bledsoe](https://www.linkedin.com/in/jessbledsoe) and [Adam Bledsoe](https://www.linkedin.com/in/adam-bledsoe-87773168)